My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-An impressive yet surprisingly easy homemade seitan roast!
-This generously sized vegan roast is perfect anytime, from holiday dinners to weekly meal prep (leftovers make awesome sandwiches)!
-Can be cooked in the Instant Pot or baked.
+An impressive yet easy homemade seitan roast!
+This generously-sized vegan roast is perfect for any occasion, from Thanksgiving to weekly meal prep (leftovers make awesome sandwiches)!
+Bake it in the oven or cook it in an Instant Pot pressure cooker in half the time.

 Inspired by and adapted over the years from Isa's seitan roast on the PPK.